OPD Executive Staff

 • Key roles in the Vice, Human Trafficking, Narcotics, and Patrol divisions

-Assistant Chief Beere’s exemplary service has earned him some of the department’s highest honors, including the Blue Star Medal for outstanding command and control during a mass casualty incident and the Medal of Merit for superior tactics and de-escalation in a life-threatening situation.
+Interim Chief Beere’s exemplary service has earned him some of the department’s highest honors, including the Blue Star Medal for outstanding command and control during a mass casualty incident and the Medal of Merit for superior tactics and de-escalation in a life-threatening situation.
 He has also been awarded the Chief’s Excellence in Leadership Award, Chief’s Commendation, and multiple Captain’s Commendations, Unit Citations, and Letters of Appreciation.
 His dedication was further recognized with the Officer of the Year Award from the San Francisco Bay Area Emerald Society.

-Academically, Assistant Chief Beere graduated Magna Cum Laude with a Bachelor’s Degree in Business Management from Golden Gate University and also holds an Associate of Science Degree in Administration of Justice from the College of San Mateo.
+Academically, Interim Chief Beere graduated Magna Cum Laude with a Bachelor’s Degree in Business Management from Golden Gate University and also holds an Associate of Science Degree in Administration of Justice from the College of San Mateo.
 His professional training includes the Police Executive Research Forum’s Senior Management Institute for Police and the FBI LEEDA Command and Executive Leadership Institutes.

-Assistant Chief Beere’s commitment to OPD and to Oakland’s safety has been the foundation of his distinguished career, marked by leadership, integrity, and service to the community.
+Iterim Chief Beere’s commitment to OPD and to Oakland’s safety has been the foundation of his distinguished career, marked by leadership, integrity, and service to the community.

 Anthony Tedesco, Deputy Chief Bureau of Field Operations 1